← All resources

 Once academics clear a basic threshold for the institution, attention shifts to the story: who is this student beyond their numbers?

-Activities — depth, continuity, leadership, and impact matter far more than quantity.
-A list of 10 clubs with no leadership or impact is far weaker than 3 activities with meaningful involvement.
+• Activities — depth, continuity, leadership, and impact matter far more than quantity.
+A list of 10 clubs with no leadership is far weaker than 3 activities with meaningful involvement.

-Essays — voice, reflection, values, and self-awareness.
-Admissions officers are not looking for a summary of your resume.
-They want to understand how you think and who you are.
+• Essays — voice, reflection, values, and self-awareness.
+Admissions officers are not looking for a summary of your résumé.
+They want to understand how you think.

-Recommendations — what teachers and counselors reveal about character, intellectual curiosity, work ethic, and classroom presence.
+• Recommendations — what teachers and counselors reveal about character, intellectual curiosity, and classroom presence.
 A genuinely enthusiastic recommendation stands out immediately.

 The central question at this stage: Can we picture this student in our community, and do they bring something distinctive?